Sndpred/EDA-DataCleaning/README.md

 **Key Insights from EDA**
     Largest Layoffs by Company
-    Amazon had the highest total layoffs over the period, followed by companies like Meta and Google.
+    Amazon had the highest total number of layoffs over the period, followed by companies such as Meta and Google.

     High-Impact Layoffs (100%)
     Several startups, such as Quibi and BritishVolt, laid off 100% of their workforce, indicating shutdowns.